Rebreather: Carbon dioxide buildup

 Carbon dioxide buildup will occur if the scrubber medium is absent, badly packed, inadequate or exhausted.
 The normal human body is fairly sensitive to carbon dioxide partial pressure, and a buildup will be noticed by the user.
 However, there is not often much that can be done to rectify the problem except changing to another breathing gas supply until the scrubber can be repacked.
-Continued use of a rebreather with an ineffective scrubber is not possible for very long, as the levels will become toxic and the user will experience extreme respiratory distress, followed by loss of consciousness and death.
+Continued use of a rebreather with an ineffective scrubber is not possible for very long, as the levels will become toxic and the user will experience extreme respiratory distress, ultimately leading to loss of consciousness and death.
 The rate at which these problems develop depends on the volume of the circuit and the metabolic rate of the user at the time.

 Carbon dioxide buildup can also occur when a combination of exertion and work of breathing exceeds the capacity of the user.
 If this occurs where the user cannot reduce exertion sufficiently, it may be impossible to correct.
 This problem is more likely to occur with diving rebreathers at depths where the density of the breathing gas is severely elevated.
+The only recourse is to vent the expelled breath outside the closed system, therefore not reusing the oxygen, and thereby increasing use of the gas mixture, but this is not an option in every field of application.

 Leakage of toxic gases into the breathing loop

-Industrial rebreathers are often used where the ambient air is contaminated, and may be toxic.
+Industrial rebreathers are often used where the ambient air is contaminated and may be toxic.
 Parts of the loop will be at a slightly lower than external ambient pressure during inhalation, and if the circuit is not airtight external gases may leak in.
 This is a particular issue around the edge of a full-face mask, where the rubber mask skirt must seal against the user's face.